sufyan20/interviews-challenges/Test-Engineer.md

 ## Tests:

-### First Part:
+### UI Test:
-- Build an automated test for the website registration make sure to check validations process.
+- Build an automated test for the website registration; make sure to test the field validation.

-### Second Part:
+### API Test:
-- Test Authors endpoints make sure to check the parameters validation and responses.
+- Test the Authors endpoints make sure to test the parameter validation and responses.

 ## Workflow: